Loreen: 2014–2015: Paperlight project and touring

 Loreen performing at Art on Ice 2014 at the Ericsson Globe in Stockholm.

 In October 2013, Loreen was nominated for five World Music Awards.
 Later that month, Art on Ice announced she would be one of the artists performing on their 2014 tour, which had the concept of combining live music with performances from figure skaters.
 The tour took place in Finland, Sweden and Switzerland.

 In January 2014, Swedish SVT resurrected their prize winning series Sápmi Sessions in which well known Swedish artists travel North to meet their talented counterparts within the Sami population, and embark on a new collaboration.
 They have never met before, but have three days to write and record a whole new song together.
-Loreen herself was the subject of the first episode, working with Iŋgá-Máret Gaup-Juuso and coming up with the song "Son" for her new album.
+Loreen herself was the subject of the first episode, working with Ingá-Máret Gaup-Juuso and coming up with the song "Son" for her new album.

 Loreen embarked on the Tour XIV in April 2014 and performed in several European countries.
 On 7 April, during a concert in Amsterdam, Loreen announced that "Jupiter Drive" and "Dumpster" had been chosen as the next singles for her next album, to be released in August 2014.
 That same month it was announced that Loreen had started planning her second studio album, working with producers such as Taped Rai, Ted Krotkiewski, Tobias Fröberg and Tim Denéve.
 In May 2014, Loreen announced her first concert residency: En Euforisk Jul.
 The show was performed at the Moriska Paviljongen in Malmö, Sweden from 26 November and concluded on 20 December and was a Christmas show.
 Loreen grossed more than US$372.000 (2.885.139,00 SEK) and En Euforisk Jul was the 16th biggest selling tour by a Swedish singer in Sweden in 2014.
 During her visit to Montenegro in July 2014 she announced her album was to be released probably in October 2014.
 She headlined the Celebration of Budva Tourist Organization and the National Day event at the Jaz Beach in Budva.
 During an interview with Prva.rs, she said: "The new album is coming out in October and after that there will be a lot of touring.
 It's very different from "Euphoria", it's a lot dirtier and more hip hop."
 In summer 2014, Loreen was nominated for three Rockbjörnen.
 Additionally, Loreen performed at the 11th Kristallen in Sweden, where she sang a cover of Rodríguez's "Sugar Man", as part of the ceremony's "In Memoriam" segment.
 On 20 September, Loreen performed at Eurasian Music Awards at the Central Stadium in Almaty, Kazakhstan.
 Loreen performed at Eurovision Gala Night at the Casino Luxembourg in Luxembourg and she confirmed that the single of her new album was coming soon in March 2015.
 On 27 February, it was announced that Loreen's new single "Paper Light (Higher)" was to be released on 5 March 2015 in Scandinavia and worldwide on 9 March.